jc-juarez/dynamocharlotte/README.md

 ### Running Dynamo Charlotte on Dynamo Charlotte IDE

-Simply download Dynamo Charlotte IDE and code directly inside it. **Important: If you run Dynamo Charlotte on the IDE ommit the 'import dynamo charlotte as dc' and 'dc.run('''...''')' commands, as those are for Python.
-Write your code directly into the editor as if were inside the 'dc.run('''...''') function.**
+Simply download Dynamo Charlotte IDE and you can start writing code in Dynamo Charlotte instantly!.

+**- Important:** If you run Dynamo Charlotte on the IDE ommit the 'import dynamo charlotte as dc' and 'dc.run('''...''')' commands, as those are for Python.
+Write your code directly into the editor as if were inside the 'dc.run('''...''') function.

 ### Running Dynamo Charlotte on Python